Skip to content

 Federation.setFollowersDispatcher(): Followers collection

 The Federation.setFollowersDispatcher() method registers a dispatcher for the collection of actors that follow the actor.
 The number of the collection is displayed in the profile page of the actor.
-Each item in the collection is a URI of the actor that follows the actor, or an actor object itself.
+Each item in the collection is a Recipient or an Actor that follows the actor.

 typescript